 Spread out the dough in an even layer in the prepared baking dish.
 Bake for around 20-25 minutes, until an inserted toothpick comes out almost clean.
 Be careful not to overbake.

-Cool the blondies in their pan set on top of a cooling rack.
-If you attempt to move them too soon, there is a risk of breaking them.
 When cooled it is safe to lift the blondies out of the pan.
-Cut them into twenty-four pieces.
+Cut them into 24 pieces.

 Glaze

-The brown butter for the glaze has likely begun to solidify.
-Melt it if necessary.
-Mix in confectioner's sugar, vanilla, and milk, whisking until smooth.
-If the glaze is too thick, add more milk in ⅛ teaspoon increments until you achieve the desired thickness.
+Re-melt the glaze's brown butter if it has begun to solidify.
+Mix in confectioner's sugar, vanilla, and milk; whisking until smooth.
+If the glaze is too thick, add more milk in ⅛ teaspoon increments.

-If dipping the blondies, once you have dipped them, set them on a parchment paper-lined tray and wait for the glaze to set before storing them.
-The thicker your glaze is, the longer it will take to set.
+Dip the apple blondies into the glaze then set them on a parchment paper-lined tray.
+Wait for the glaze to set before storing.
+The thicker the glaze, the longer it will take to set.

 Nutrition